BlenderAid/Asset-Flinger/README.md

  * *Mac*: **Command+Shift+G**
  * *Linux*: **Ctrl+L**
 6. Paste (**Ctrl+V**) the path to the addons folder and press Enter
-7. Go to folder `/add_mesh_asset_flinger/assets/` and save it to favorites, name it as *"Asset Flinger Objects"*
+7. Go to folder `add_mesh_asset_flinger` and drag the folder `assets` to your favorites
-8. Go back one folder and then go to folder `/thumbnailer/` and save it to favorites, name it as *"Asset Flinger Thumbnailer"*
+8. Go back one folder and then do the same thing for the folder `thumbnailer`

+> Note, on Windows and Linux you can rename these bookmarks for example as *"Asset Flinger Objects"* and *"Asset Flinger Thumbnailer"*.
+However, on a Mac you should leave it as ´assets´, because renaming favorites on Mac also renames the actual location, which in turn breaks the system.

 ##### Changing the path to Thumbnailer :
 > INFO: for the Thumbnailer, default Blender paths are used: